 Up to this point, everything I had tried didn’t help my Ménière’s disease.
 So on March 19, 2015 I went in to visit an upper cervical chiropractor.
 After taking x-rays and other assessments (3 hours worth) he determined that indeed my top vertebra, C1, or atlas, was indeed out of alignment, so he put it back in.

 My chiropractor has had approximately 15-20 Ménière’s patients, all of which have had improvements in their vertigo and related symptoms.
 He uses the same method as Dr Burcon and has actually met him and heard him speak at Blair Conventions.

-While with my chiropractor he informed me that many times patients experience what he referrers to as a preview window.
-Sort of like a movie trailer type only with health issues.
-In other words he said that you might note a reduction in the current symptoms that you are experiencing—the window will last only a short time, but it will give you an idea of what you can expect.
+While with my chiropractor he informed me that many times patients experience what he refers to as a preview window.
+He said that you might note a reduction in the current symptoms that you are experiencing—the window will last only a short time, but it will give you an idea of what you can expect.

 The very afternoon of the first visit I felt different inside—an indefinable improvement in my general inner self.
 My feet between my toes and upper pad had been numb for approximately 4 or 5 years .
 On day 3 after this treatment I noticed that my right foot was no longer numb!

 I have always had pressure and a feeling of fullness in my head and ears.
 On day 2 my ears started occasionally popping.
 On day 3, I blew my nose and my left ear exploded in multiple pops!
 It felt as though I was blowing mucous right out of my ear followed by a very pleasant “empty feeling”.
 That continued for 4 or 5 more days, and has occasionally popped 1-2 times a day since.